mongodb/mongo-python-driver/doc/examples/high_availability.rst

 Replica-set members can be `tagged
 <http://www.mongodb.org/display/DOCS/Data+Center+Awareness>`_ according to any
 criteria you choose.
-By default, MongoReplicaSetClient ignores tags when choosing a member to read from, but it can be configured with the ``tag_sets`` parameter. ``tag_sets`` must be a list of dictionaries, each dict providing tag values that the replica set member must match.
+By default, MongoReplicaSetClient ignores tags when choosing a member to read from, but your read preference can be configured with a ``tag_sets`` parameter. ``tag_sets`` must be a list of dictionaries, each dict providing tag values that the replica set member must match.
 MongoReplicaSetClient tries each set of tags in turn until it finds a set of tags with at least one matching member.
 For example, to prefer reads from the New York data center, but fall back to the San Francisco data center, tag your replica set members according to their location and create a MongoReplicaSetClient like so:

+  >>> from pymongo.read_preferences import Secondary
   >>> rsc = MongoReplicaSetClient(
   ...     "morton.local:27017",
   ...     replicaSet='foo'
-  ...     read_preference=ReadPreference.SECONDARY,
-  ...     tag_sets=[{'dc': 'ny'}, {'dc': 'sf'}]
+  ...     read_preference=Secondary(tag_sets=[{'dc': 'ny'}, {'dc': 'sf'}])
   ... )

 MongoReplicaSetClient tries to find secondaries in New York, then San Francisco, and raises :class:`~pymongo.errors.AutoReconnect` if none are available.
 As an additional fallback, specify a final, empty tag set, ``{}``, which means "read from any member that matches the mode, ignoring tags."

+See :mod:`~pymongo.read_preferences` for more information.

 **acceptableLatencyMS**: